 How to make easy beef chili in a slow cooker

-- Heat a large pot to medium-high heat.
-Add ground beef and saute, breaking up big pieces, until beef is browned.
+- Heat a large pot to medium heat.
+Add ground beef and saute, breaking up big pieces, until the beef is browned.
 Drain, remove and set aside for later.

 - Add the cooked beef plus all the remaining ingredients into a slow cooker and give it a good stir.
-Cook on low for 8 hours then serve.
+Cook on low heat for 8 hours then serve with your favorite toppings like sour cream, green onion, and grated cheddar cheese.

 How to make easy beef chili in an instant pot

 - Press the saute setting on the 6 QT Instant Pot.
-Once it reads “hot” add the ground beef and let it saute for 5 minutes, breaking up the beef.
+Once it reads “hot” add the ground beef and let it saute for 5 minutes, breaking up the ground meat.

 - When the beef is fully cooked, remove excess fat.
 Press “cancel” to turn the pressure cooker off.

-- Select “manual” on the instant pot (or high pressure) and set to 15 minutes.
+- Select “manual” on the instant pot (or high pressure) and set it to 15 minutes.

-- Once the 15 minute are complete, let the pressure release naturally for about 10 minutes, or if you need it sooner, use the quick release method.
-Enjoy!
+- Once the 15 minutes are complete, let the pressure release naturally for about 10 minutes, or if you need it sooner, use the quick-release method.
+Enjoy it with all the fixings!

 How to store leftover chili